saqibhafeezkhan/magic-school/README.md

 Magic School

-This project is just a demo of Hogwarts School based on Harry Potter Novel.
+This is a hobby project based on novel Harry Potter.

+Note: This website is not mobile friendly.

 ## Demo